Lenart12/RFmon/README.md

     - (*Optional*): Transcribe existing audio recordings by running the script `./transcribe.sh`.

-By following these steps, you will have ZAREMON installed and configured properly.
+By following these steps, you will have RFMON installed and configured properly.